Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 1. Apply through your borough’s permit office

-3. Include a photometric study to prove brightness compliance
+3. Include a photometric study for brightness compliance

-5. Wait 3–4 weeks for review and final approval
+5. Expect 3–4 weeks for review and approval

 High-resolution digital signage displays at Bell Centre Montreal, enhancing fan experience with live game updates, advertisements, and event promotions.